seifferth/unpyter/README.md

 wide range of different tools for editing and debugging along the way.

+## Installing

+`unpyter` is a standalone python script that only relies on standard libraries.
+Adding it to the `PATH` and marking it executable should be sufficient to make it run.
+(A working python interpreter has to be found in the `PATH` as well, of course.)
+Renaming `unpyter.py` to `unpyter` for use from the command prompt (as opposed to possible use as a python library) is strongly recommended.

+## Known Issues

+- The notebook's metadata is currently not preserved.
+When converting to plain python, all metadata is discarded, and when converting to ipynb, hardcoded values are used.
+Should a usecase arise however, I might consider adding this feature.
+- The output of code cells is not preserved either and there are no plans of adding this capacity in the future.
+If you need to produce notebooks that contain such output, you might want to pipe the resulting notebook through nbconvert as such:
+  `unpyter filename.py | jupyter nbconvert --stdin --stdout --to notebook --execute > filename.ipynb`

 ## Usage example

 Say you have a jupyter notebook called `hello.ipynb`, containing some